-TerraPower recently announced plans to build its Natrium reactor at a retiring coal plant in Kemmerer, Wyoming.
+TerraPower recently announced plans to build its Natrium reactor near a retiring coal plant in Kemmerer, Wyoming.
 This is an incredible opportunity for the state, which currently generates almost 90% of its electricity generation from fossil fuels.
 The Natrium design represents the future of advanced nuclear reactor technology and is well-suited to provide clean and efficient power to communities across the United States, including the Mountain West.

 The U.S. Department of Energy is extremely excited about this project and plans to invest nearly $2 billion to support the licensing, construction and demonstration of this first-of-a-kind reactor by 2028.

 The Natrium project will create thousands of construction jobs and hundreds of permanent jobs once the plant is online.
 It will not only leverage the existing energy infrastructure already in place at the coal plant but also the local power plant workforce who can work with utilities to transition or apply their skills to higher paying jobs in nuclear energy.